FREE AND CONFIDENTIAL SERVICES img Make an Appointment img (970) 239-2272

 What is the difference between a medication abortion and the morning after pill?

-The morning after pill (also called Plan B or emergency contraception) is a completely different medication called Levonorgestrel and can be purchased over the counter.
-This medication can prevent a pregnancy before it starts by attempting to delay or stop ovulation by taking the medication within 120 hours of unprotected sex.
+The morning after pill (also called Plan B or emergency contraception) is a completely different medication called Levonorgestrel or ulipristal acetate (UP) and can be purchased over the counter.
+These medications work to delay or stop ovulation, preventing pregnancy before it starts, whereas the abortion pill ends an already established pregnancy.
 For more information, see our blog post on the topic.

 How far into pregnancy can I use the abortion pill?

 A medication abortion may be used up to 70 days since a patient’s last menstrual period.
 If you are not sure how far along you are or when your last period was, an ultrasound should be used to determine the gestational age of the pregnancy.
-Alpha Center in Fort Collins can provide you with an ultrasound to determine how far along you are during our pre-abortion screenings at no cost to you.
+Alpha Center in Fort Collins can provide you with an ultrasound to determine how far along you are during a free pre-abortion screening.

 Who should not have a medication abortion?